This is the multi-page printable view of this section. Click here to print.

 Table.
 Repository Service Information Input Items

-• Repository Basic Policy Input Enter or select the required information in the area.
+• In the Repository Basic Policy Input area, enter or select the required information.

 Category